PedrogGutierre/PedrogGutierre/README.md

 ###

-<p align="left">I'm a Full Stack developer with a strong focus on Frontend, currently pursuing a degree in Software Engineering.
-I have experience building intuitive and responsive user interfaces using HTML, CSS, JavaScript, React, Tailwind CSS, and other modern technologies.
+<p align="left">I'm a Full Stack developer currently pursuing a degree in Software Engineering.
+I have experience building intuitive, responsive user interfaces and robust APIs using HTML, CSS, JavaScript, React, Tailwind CSS, Java, Spring Boot, and other modern technologies.
 My motivation is to turn ideas into practical and visually appealing solutions, always prioritizing the best user experience.</p>

 ###